3 reasons why monitoring your brand’s digital shelf will help you see the bigger picture

 In that same survey we released, 64% of online shoppers said they were very likely/somewhat likely to switch brands if the specific product they wanted was out of stock on the site where they’re shopping.
 Aside from the impact on immediate sales, once a consumer has sampled your competitor’s products, it’s going to be that bit harder to win them back.

-By using category-level digital shelf analytics, you actively monitor both stock and visibility issues to ensure consumers are able to find and buy your products.
+By using category-level digital shelf analytics, you actively engage in digital shelf monitoring for both stock and visibility issues to ensure consumers are able to find and buy your products.

 3. Identify new competitors and evaluate new channels